apollographql/apollo-client/react-docs/source/cache-updates.md

 }
 ```

+> Note: The data returned by the list query has to include all the data the specific query needs.
+If the specific book query fetches a field that the list query doesn't return Apollo Client cannot return the data from the cache.

 We know that the data is most likely already in the client cache, but because it's requested with a different query, Apollo Client doesn't know that.
 In order to tell Apollo Client where to look for the data, we can define custom resolvers:

 ```